 For proper application in roofing conditions, a slope of at least 5° is required.

-Panels should be protected from abrasion by installer.
-After installation, panels should be washed with a mild soap or detergent and lukewarm water using only a clean sponge or soft cloth, then rinsing with clean water.
-Fresh paint, grease, and smeared glazing compounds may be removed before drying by rubbing lightly with a good grade of naphtha, isopropyl alcohol followed by a final washing with mild soap or detergent and a final rinse.
+Panels should be protected from abrasion by the installer.
+After installation, panels should be washed with mild soap or detergent and lukewarm water using only a clean sponge or soft cloth, then rinsed with clean water.
+Fresh paint, grease, and smeared glazing compounds may be removed before drying by rubbing lightly with a good grade of naphtha, and isopropyl alcohol, followed by a final washing with mild soap or detergent and a final rinse.

-Able to withstand extreme abuse, its impact strength is 200 times greater than glass and 10 times greater than acrylic.
-Among the thermostatic product used in the building industry, coextruded thermoglazing has the highest impact resistance.
-Even when exposed to elevated temperatures over a long period of time it will maintain its structural integrity.
+Able to withstand extreme abuse, its impact strength is 200 times greater than glass and ten times greater than acrylic.
+Coextruded thermoglazing has the highest impact resistance among the thermostatic products used in the building industry.
+It will maintain its structural integrity even when exposed to elevated temperatures over a long time.
 On-site, it will not crack or splinter, assuring you a high degree of safety.

 Resistance of Polycarbonate to Chemical Agents

 Polycarbonate panels are resistant to some chemicals and products and non-resistant to others.
-Resistance can be affected by the chemicals concentration, duration of exposure, degree of pressure, and temperature at time of contact.
-Check with us for a chemical compatibility.
+Resistance can be affected by the chemical concentration, duration of exposure, degree of pressure, and temperature at contact time.
+Check with us for chemical compatibility.

 Allow for thermal expansion during installation at a rate of 1/8" per 3 feet at 100° temperature differentials in both the width and length of the sheet.

-Panels can be readily cold formed to many bending radii and can be fabricated on site to precise dimensions.
-It is important to avoid over tensing of the sheet, therefore, the minimum bending radius must be 150 times the thickness of the panel.
+Panels can be readily cold-formed to many bending radii and fabricated on-site to precise dimensions.
+It is important to avoid over-tensing the sheet; therefore, the minimum bending radius must be 150 times the thickness of the panel.
 Minimum bending radius = Ft./1 inch.

 For proper point fastening, 1" neoprene bonded washers should be used with screws.

-48" wide sheets should be fastened to supports at all four corners, and at points 6" in from the edges of each purlin support.
+48" wide sheets should be fastened to supports at all four corners and points 6" from the edges of each purlin support.

 This information has been drafted to the best of our knowledge.
-We reserve the right to change specifications and data without notice, if deemed necessary in the evolution of these products.
-It is the sole responsibility of the customer to confirm with their architect, engineer, or other professional consultant that the materials offered for sale meet the requirements and specifications of the particular project and use for which they are being purchased.
+We reserve the right to change specifications and data without notice if necessary in these products' evolution.
+It is the sole responsibility of the customer to confirm with their architect, engineer, or another professional consultant that the materials offered for sale meet the requirements and specifications of the particular project and use for which they are being purchased.